What is flexible working?

-Flexible working practices which include part-time working, compressed hours, job shares and working from home amongst a wide range of measures, are important in allowing women to combine paid work with their caring responsibilities.
+Flexible working practices, which include part-time working, compressed hours, job shares and working from home, are important in allowing women and men to combine paid work with their caring responsibilities.

 Why does it matter?